Ferries from

 Ferries from Terceira to Faial are available with 2 operators.
 There are 2 ferry routes.
 Ferries from Angra do Heroismo to Horta and Praia da Vitoria to Horta are popular ferry trips from Terceira to Faial.
 Sailing frequency can change throughout the year and often sailings increase during peak season.

-Ferries from Terceira to Faial sail approximately 5 times per week and are provided by Atlanticoline & Atlanticoline Vehicle.
+Ferries from Terceira to Faial sail approximately 5 times per week with Atlanticoline & Atlanticoline Vehicle.

-Terceira to Faial ferry time ranges between 5 hours 50 minutes and 9 hours 5 minutes depending on the ferry route, operator, and ship.
+The ferry crossing from Terceira to Faial takes between 5 hours 50 minutes and 9 hours 5 minutes, depending on the route, operator and ship.

-The fastest ferry from Terceira to Faial is in 5 hours 50 minutes on the Angra do Heroismo to Horta ferry with Atlanticoline.
+The fastest ferry from Terceira to Faial takes 5 hours 50 minutes on the Angra do Heroismo to Horta ferry with Atlanticoline.

-Yes, you can travel on a car ferry from Terceira to Faial with Atlanticoline & Atlanticoline Vehicle.
+Yes, you can take your car on the ferry from Terceira to Faial with Atlanticoline & Atlanticoline Vehicle.

-The distance between Terceira and Faial is 97 miles (157km) and 85 nautical miles.
+The distance between Terceira and Faial is approximately 97 miles, 157km or 85 nautical miles.

-The Angra do Heroismo to Horta ferry ferry sails approximately 2 times weekly with a crossing time of 5 hours 50 minutes.
+The Angra do Heroismo to Horta ferry sails approximately 2 times per week, with a crossing time of 5 hours 50 minutes.

-Praia da Vitoria to Horta ferry ferries sail about 4 times weekly with a sailing time of 9 hours 5 minutes.
+Praia da Vitoria to Horta ferry ferries sail approximately 4 times per week, with a sailing time of 9 hours 5 minutes.

-Book and compare Terceira Faial ferry tickets, operators, timetables and prices using our Deal Finder.
+Book and compare Terceira to Faial ferry tickets, operators, timetables and prices using our Deal Finder.

 More routes than anyone else.